Why It Works

 Vegetable oil, as needed

 Preheat oven to 425°F (220°C).
 Place sweet potato in an oven-safe vessel (such as a cast iron pan or a small baking dish) and roast until a knife or skewer inserted into its center meets no resistance, about 40 minutes.
 Remove from oven and allow to cool.
-Roasted sweet potato can be wrapped and stored in the refrigerator for several days before you continue with the recipe.
+Roasted sweet potato can be wrapped and stored in refrigerator for several days before you continue with the recipe.

 Peel and discard sweet potato skin and mash flesh with a fork in a medium bowl.
-Add cilantro, pickled jalapeños, and scallions (see note).
+Add cilantro, pickled jalapeños, and scallions (see notes).
 Stir and fold to combine.
 Season to taste with salt.

 Spread about 1/2 cup of the mixture evenly over half of 1 tortilla, leaving a 1/2-inch border.
 Fold tortilla over and seal edges by pressing down firmly.
 Repeat with remaining filling and as many tortillas as needed (about 4 to 6, depending on the exact size of the sweet potato).